svolain/SafeURL-Scanner/README.md

 app will return a detailed analysis of whether the link is safe or potentially harmful, helping you avoid malicious or suspicious content.

-TThe app is hosted on Render.com, with CI/CD pipelines set up for automatic deployment, ensuring the app is continuously updated with the latest changes.
+The app is hosted on Render.com, with CI/CD pipelines and automated tests set up for deployment, ensuring the app is continuously updated with the latest changes.
- Additionally, automated tests are run on every push to ensure the application works as expected before deployment.

 ## Accessing the App